Aarp Logo Red

 Bullet Train to Hiroshima

 This morning, we board a high-speed bullet train to Hiroshima, a lively city that celebrates peace in the shadow of the previous century’s devastation.
 Our first stop is to a local restaurant where we’ll join our Local Specialist for an Okonomiyaki making experience.
-Mix your ingredients to make your own savoury pancake and cook it on a hot plate before enjoying your creation for lunch.
+Mix your ingredients to make your own savory pancake and cook it on a hot plate before enjoying your creation for lunch.
 This afternoon, take the ferry to Miyajima Island to visit the famous UNESCO-listed Itsukushima Shrine and elaborate torii gate rising majestically out of the sea.
-Learn how to make Momiji Manjyu, one of the local specialities, shaping your steamed bun in the shape of a maple leaf and filling it with sweet red bean paste.
+Learn how to make Momiji Manjyu, one of the local specialties, shaping your steamed bun in the shape of a maple leaf and filling it with sweet red bean paste.
 You’ll have an opportunity to sample your work before returning to Hiroshima by ferry.

 Itsukushima in Hiroshima, Japan